jeregill/SuperRent/README.md

-# SuperRentFinal
+# SuperRent
-CPSC 304 Project
+CPSC 304 Projec modelling car rental system.
+Built with Java/Oracle and JavaFX as frontend..